37 Steady Level-Flight Operations

 The total (dimensional) drag on the airplane, D, is then

-a representative variation being shown in the figure below.
+a representative variation of drag being shown in the figure below.
 The aircraft’s true airspeed through the air is denoted by V_{\infty}.
-Notice that the drag must be equal to the thrust, T, needed from the propulsive system when lift equals the in-flight weight, i.e., in balance flight or trim, then
+Notice that the drag must be equal to the thrust, T, needed from the propulsive system for steady flight when lift equals the in-flight weight, i.e., in balance flight or trim, then

-Representative thrust required(to overcome drag) curve for an airplane at a given in-flight weight and altitude.
+Representative thrust required(to overcome drag) curve for an airplane at a given weight and altitude.

 The corresponding power required for flight is then

 as shown in the figure below, which again has a characteristic U-shaped curve.
-Notice that the power required for flight increases rapidly when the airplane flies fast.
+Notice that the power required for flight at a given in-flight weight increases rapidly when the airplane flies faster.

 Representative power required curve for an airplane at a given in-flight weight and altitude.